 In India, the government provides several retirement plans, including the Unified Pension Scheme (UPS), the National Pension System (NPS), and the Old Pension Scheme (OPS).
-Each has its own benefits and drawbacks.
-A clear understanding of these pension schemes will help you select the one that aligns best with your retirement goals.
+Each scheme varies in structure, benefits, and suitability.
+Understanding these differences helps you choose the right option based on your employment, financial goals, and risk tolerance.

 Read more